jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/deciding-what-to-buy.md

 The format is simple but contains a major shift in how agencies procure Agile software development services.
 In our experience, these elements are needed to align the solicitation with Agile software development best practices:

--   **Use a Statement of Objectives --- not a Statement of Work or Performance Work Statement** --- because, with Agile, an agency doesn't know exactly what needs to be done, and can't possibly define it up front.
+-   **Use a Statement of Objectives --- not a Statement of Work or Performance Work Statement**[^statement] --- because, with Agile, an agency doesn't know exactly what needs to be done, and can't possibly define it up front.
 The product owner, working with the development team, will determine on a sprint-by-sprint basis what work needs to be done.
 Anything else wouldn't be Agile.

 -   **Contract for time and materials, not a firm-fixed-price.** In most cases when an agency is purchasing for a software project, they're not buying a defined product, but instead buying a software development teams' time.
 Agencies can use a time-and-materials contract, as the CO may prefer, or a labor hour contract.
 Historically, the default contract types for IT projects were firm-fixed-price, based on the assumption that this reduces risk and aligns with the way software licenses have historically been offered.